Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 *******************************
-MARLlib Framework
+Framework
 *******************************

-Based on Ray and one of its toolkits RLlib, MARLlib is a highly modularized framework where standard single agent algorithms in RLlib are extended to be multi-agent compatible.
+Based on Ray and one of its toolkits RLlib, MARLlib enriches the RLlib with 18 multi-agent reinforcement learning (MARL) algorithms and incorporates ten diverse multi-agent environments as a testing bed.

-The environment interface is also redesigned in MARLlib as multi-agent RL tasks are so diverse where building a unified algorithm that can run everywhere is so challenging.
+All the algorithms can be smoothly run on any environment with auto adaptation like model architecture and environment interface, and flexible customization via simply modifying the configuration files.

 .. contents::